Rakshasa: Buddhism

 Chapter 26 of the Lotus Sutra includes a dialogue between the Buddha and a group of rakshasa daughters, who swear to uphold and protect the Lotus Sutra.
 They also teach magical dhāraṇīs to protect followers who also uphold the sutra.

 Five rakshasha are part of Mahakala's retinue.
 They are Kala and Kali, husband and wife, and their offspring Putra, Bhatri and Bharya.

 The Lankavatara Sutra mentions the island of Sri Lanka as land of Rakshasas.
-Their king is the Rakshasa called Ravana, who invites Buddha to Sri Lanka for delivering the sermon in the land.
+Their king is the Rakshasa called Ravana, who invites Buddha to Sri Lanka to deliver the sermon in the land.
 There are other Rakhasas from the land, such as Wibisana, who is believed to be the brother of Ravana in Sri Lankan Buddhist mythology.

 In The Lotus-Born: The Life Story of Padmasambhava, recorded by Yeshe Tsogyal, Padmasambhava receives the nickname of "Rakshasa" during one of his wrathful conquests to subdue Buddhist heretics.

 Jainism

 Jain accounts vary from the Hindu accounts of Rakshasa.
-According to Jain literature, Rakshasa was a kingdom of civilized and vegetarian people belonging to the race of Vidyadhara, who were devotees of Tirthankara.
+According to Jain literature, Rakshasa was a kingdom of civilised and vegetarian people belonging to the race of Vidyadhara, who were devotees of Tirthankara.

 Islam

-Indonesian Muslims view the Rakshasas as the result of people whose soul is replaced by the spirit of a devil (shayāṭīn).
-The devils are envious of humans and thus attempt to possess their body and minds.
+Kejawèn-influenced Indonesian Muslims view the Rakshasas as the result of people whose soul is replaced by the spirit of a devil (shayāṭīn).
+The devils are envious of humans and thus attempt to possess their bodies and minds.
 If they succeed, the human adapts to the new soul and gains their qualities, turning the person into a Rakshasa.